 A Development Assessment Panel (DAP) is an independent decision-making body that determines certain development applications in the place of the original decision maker, such as local government and/or the Western Australian Planning Commission (WAPC).
 DAPs comprise independent technical experts and elected local government representatives.

-Applications received within the City of Rockingham are determined by the Metropolitan South-West Joint Development Assessment Panel (JDAP).
-The South-West JDAP covers the following local government municipalities:
+Applications received within the City of Rockingham are determined by the Metropolitan Outer Joint Development Assessment Panel (JDAP).
+The Metropolitan Outer JDAP covers the following local government municipalities:

 The local government members rotate on and off the JDAP at a meeting, so that the JDAP application within each local government is represented by a relevant Council member.